rajgautam-cloud/newsistic/README.md

     - It shows lastest news and a header containing various buttons
     - A sidebar containing different categories.

+- **Bookmarks Page**

+  - It shows news bookmarked by the user.
+  - User can also delete the articles from bookmarked news.

   - **Commands Page**:

     - Show all the commands needed to Search news.